SpaceToastCoastToCoast/day-scheduler/README.md

 # day-scheduler
 Plots a day's schedule given in JSON format onto a visual 24-hr timeline.

 The page makes an XHR request to the server to obtain the data it displays; for this reason, a compatible server is included.
+The server is written in Node.js.

+###Requirements

+Node.js and the npm package manager.

 ###Screenshot

 ![](https://github.com/SpaceToastCoastToCoast/day-scheduler/blob/master/screenshot.png)

 ###To use